Co-Investigators and Volunteer Sr. Cultural Heritage Advisors

-Associate Professor, Shawnee State University, email@example.com
+Director The Day After, and Shawnee State University, email@example.com

 University of Laval, firstname.lastname@example.org

 Professor of Near Eastern Archaeology in the Department of Near and Middle Eastern Civilizations at the University of Toronto.
-He earned his PhD in Near Eastern Archaeology from the University of Chicago in 1995, completing a dissertation on the Early Bronze Age in the Highlands of Central Jordan.
-He has directed excavations at the Bronze and Iron Age site of Tell Madaba, in Jordan, and currently is directing the Tayinat Archaeological Project on the Plain of Antioch in southeastern Turkey.
+Dr. Harrison earned his Ph.D. in Near Eastern Archaeology from the University of Chicago in 1995, completing a dissertation on the Early Bronze Age in the Highlands of Central Jordan.
+He has directed excavations at the Bronze and Iron Age site of Tell Madaba, Jordan, and currently is directing the Tayinat Archaeological Project on the Plain of Antioch in southeastern Turkey.
 In 2012, he launched the CRANE Project (Computational Research on the Ancient Near East), an international consortium of projects conducting research in the Orontes Watershed (www.crane.utoronto.ca).
-He served as President of the American Schools of Oriental Research (ASOR), between 2008 and 2013, and currently is Chair of the Department of Near and Middle Eastern Civilizations at the University of Toronto.
+He served as President of the American Schools of Oriental Research (ASOR) between 2008 and 2013, and currently is Chair of the Department of Near and Middle Eastern Civilizations at the University of Toronto.